Shaf8808/PP4-news-site/README.md

 Including null=True to my review and article fields in my Comment data model ensured that the fields could be null meaning I don't have to provide data for those fields when posting comments on either the articles page or reviews page.

+I was having some issues with posting an image through my form I created in Django, as everything else was being posted successfully.
+I managed to, however, with some help from tutor support identify the problem which was the enctype="multipart/form-data" attribute.
+This is set to text by default, which I needed to change in order to successfully post an image.

 Credits

 Tutoring